iamsartaj/SudokuTableSolver/README.md

-# SudokuTableSolver
 It is a web application to find the solution of any sudoku table.
-The user will fill all the given numbers of sudoku table and will get the solution by clicking on "Solve" button.
+The user will fill all the given numbers of sudoku table and will get the solution by clicking on "Solve" button. if it is not a valid sudoku, then a warning message "Sudoku is invalid" will appear.
+By clicking on "Reset" button user can find the solution of another sudoku table.
+This application is created by using HTML5, CSS3 and JavaScript.
+Data structure techniques recursion and backtracking are being implemented in this project.